mohammedshizan/mohammedshizan/README.md

 - 👋 Hi, I’m Mohammed Shizan
 - 👀 I’m interested in Coding and Development
 - 🌱 I’m currently learning AI/ML
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on  innovative projects that push boundaries and create positive impact in our world.
 - 📫 How to reach me :- Linkedln/Instagram
 - 😄 Pronouns: Shizu
 - ⚡ Fun fact: Loyal